-Popcycle stick matching: This is easy to make with any holiday or theme you may be covering.
-Just cover a cereal box, write the word and make a slit for the popsicle stick.
+Popsicle stick matching: This is easy to make with any holiday or theme you may be covering.
+Just cover a cereal box, write the word and make a slit for the Popsicle stick.
 My kids always enjoyed these!

 Play various word games and make up your own gameboards like this Princess Themed Sight Word Game: